guotonggufen.com

 Accept that no speech is perfect, and it's okay to make mistakes.
 Embrace your imperfections and use them as learning opportunities.

-The Power of Positive Affirmations in Stress Management
+The Importance of Self-Care in Psychological Stress Management

-The Role of Physical Exercise in Managing Stress
+The Role of Social Support in Reducing Stress

 7. Seek Support